Profiling

 gst-report

-How to display a performanc report with a trace file
+How to display a performance report with a trace file

 $ LD_PRELOAD=/usr/local/lib/libgstintercept.so \